joholl/rpi4-uboot-tpm/README.md

 ### Option B) Updating your 32 Bit Kernel to 64 Bit

-Now instruct your Raspberry to perform a kernel update and reboot.
+Alternatively, you can instruct your Raspberry to perform a kernel update and reboot.

 ```
 sudo rpi-update